 The different types of software are clearly identified on each PC within these spaces.

 Inspirations, Read & Write and ZoomText is also available on 5 of the laptops in the library, which can be loaned out from the HCA entrance.

-Inspirations and Read & Write are now available on all the PCs on the ground floor, first floor and in the study carrels in the library.
+Inspirations and Read & Write are now available on all the PCs on the ground floor, first floor and in the private study spaces in the library.

 We have 2 CCTV Magnifiers for enlarging text.
-One located in the CAT suite and another in study carrel 004 on the ground floor of the Sheppard-Worlock Library.
+One located in the CAT suite and another in private study space 004 on the ground floor of the Sheppard-Worlock Library.